the-allanc/ssh-term-switch/README.md

 Clone this repo:

-    git clone git@github.com:the-allanc/ssh-tilix-profile-switch.git
+    git clone git@github.com:the-allanc/ssh-term-switch.git
     cd ssh-tilix-profile-switch

-Copy the `ssh-tilix-profile-switch` script to some dir in your PATH, for example:
+Copy the `ssh-term-switch` script to some dir in your PATH, for example:

-    sudo cp ssh-tilix-profile-switch /usr/local/bin/
+    sudo cp ssh-term-switch /usr/local/bin/

 Enable the `LocalCommand` configuration setting in your SSH config.
 You can do this on a host-by-host basis, or with wildcards.
 To enable it for all hosts,